Ghostjs123/BuffCheck2/README.md

 If there is nothing to display the interface will display a placeholder and update again when a consume expires.

 Also gives a five or two minute expiration warning based on the consumes duration.
 Two minutes for consumes with duration 15min or less, five minutes otherwise.
-Then gives another message when the consume expires.
+Then gives another message when the consume expires.<br/>
+Note: Timers will only be created for consumes used directly from the interface.

 Currently supports most* consumes, food buffs, and weapon buffs.
 If you find one missing feel free to add it to BuffCheck2_Data.lua or contact me to have it added.